AdobeDocs/audience-manager.it-IT/help/using/reference/system-components/components-data-action.md

 >[!IMPORTANT]
 >
->Se Audience Manager non rileva alcuno degli aggiornamenti sopra per 3 giorni consecutivi, [!UICONTROL IRIS] invia tutti i segmenti associati a un dispositivo a tutte le destinazioni mappate a questi segmenti, alla successiva visualizzazione del dispositivo da Audience Manager.
+>If Audience Manager doesn't detect any of the updates above for 3 consecutive days, [!UICONTROL IRIS] sends all segments associated to a device to all of the destinations mapped to these segments, the next time Audience Manager sees the device.

 **File di dati di esempio**